kevin-ndolo/aws-terraform-config-project/readme.md

 # 🛠️ AWS Terraform Config Project

 This project provisions a complete AWS infrastructure using Terraform, including a VPC, public subnets, EC2 web servers, an S3 bucket, and an Application Load Balancer (ALB).
-It's designed as a reproducible demo for learning and showcasing infrastructure-as-code best practices.

 ---